-You can make pretty much everything with your leftover scraps of yarn that you have in your stash.
+You can make pretty much everything with the leftover scraps of yarn that you have in your stash.

 What Can I Knit With Leftover Sock Yarn?

 Also, if you love making socks, you probably have a lot of sock yarn leftovers to use up.

 Sock yarn is often a blend of fibers that make the finished fabric more durable so all your new projects will be long-lasting.